Inuit: Canada

-While Inuit Nunangat is within Canada, and the Inuit Tapiriit Kanatami oversees only the four official regions, there remains NunatuKavut in southern Labrador.
-NunatuKavummuit retain a treaty with the Crown since 1765, and the NunatuKavut Community Council (NCC) oversees governance in this region.
+While Inuit Nunangat is within Canada, and the Inuit Tapiriit Kanatami oversees only the four official regions, there remains the unrecognized NunatuKavut in southern Labrador.

 The Inuvialuit are western Canadian Inuit who remained in the Northwest Territories when Nunavut split off.
 They live primarily in the Mackenzie River delta, on Banks Island, and parts of Victoria Island in the Northwest Territories.
 They are officially represented by the Inuvialuit Regional Corporation and, in 1984, received a comprehensive land claims settlement, the first in Northern Canada, with the signing of the Inuvialuit Final Agreement.

 The TFN worked for ten years and, in September 1992, came to a final agreement with the Government of Canada.
 This agreement called for the separation of the Northwest Territories into an eastern territory whose Aboriginal population would be predominately Inuit, the future Nunavut, and a rump Northwest Territories in the west.
 It was the largest land claim agreement in Canadian history.
-In November 1992, the Nunavut Final Agreement was approved by nearly 85% of the Inuit of what would become Nunavut.
+In November 1992, the Nunavut Final Agreement was approved by nearly 85 per cent of Inuit of what would become Nunavut.
 As the final step in this long process, the Nunavut Land Claims Agreement was signed on May 25, 1993, in Iqaluit by Prime Minister Brian Mulroney and by Paul Quassa, the president of Nunavut Tunngavik Incorporated, which replaced the TFN with the ratification of the Nunavut Final Agreement.
 The Canadian Parliament passed the supporting legislation in June of the same year, enabling the 1999 establishment of Nunavut as a territorial entity.

 Greenland

-In 1953, Denmark put an end to the colonial status of Greenland and granted home rule in 1979 and in 2008 a self-government referendum was passed with 75% approval.
+In 1953, Denmark put an end to the colonial status of Greenland and granted home rule in 1979 and in 2008 a self-government referendum was passed with 75 per cent approval.
 Although still a part of the Kingdom of Denmark (along with Denmark proper and the Faroe Islands), Greenland, known as Kalaallit Nunaat in the Greenlandic language, maintains much autonomy today.
-Of a population of 56,000, 80% of Greenlanders identify as Inuit.
+Of a population of 56,000, 80 per cent of Greenlanders identify as Inuit.
 Their economy is based on fishing and shrimping.

 The Thule people arrived in Greenland in the 13th century.
 There they encountered the Norsemen, who had established colonies there since the late 10th century, as well as a later wave of the Dorset people.
 Because most of Greenland is covered in ice, the Greenland Inuit (or Kalaallit) only live in coastal settlements, particularly the northern polar coast, the eastern Amassalik coast and the central coasts of western Greenland.

 Alaska

-The Inuit of Alaska are the Iñupiat who live in the Northwest Arctic Borough, the North Slope Borough and the Bering Strait region.
+Inuit of Alaska are the Iñupiat who live in the Northwest Arctic Borough, the North Slope Borough and the Bering Strait region.
 Utqiagvik, the northernmost city in the United States, is in the Inupiat region.
 Their language is Iñupiaq.